Last Updated: June 3, 2022

 The City of Coquitlam has several permits types:

 Development Permits — When you are building on any property, check if the property is within a Development Permit Area to determine if your type of construction requires a Development Permit.
+Contact the Planning and Development Department at 604-927-3430 for more information.

 You may be able to obtain a Form Survey from City Hall, (depending on the age of your house can purchase a Form Survey at the Building Permits Division counter at City Hall, if: